A child shouldn’t go to nursery if he or she has any of the following:

 An upper respiratory illness, such as bronchitis or influenza.
 If your child has a fever, too, he should definitely stay at home.
 The common cold, on the other hand, isn’t reason enough to stay at home.

 A rash, though only if you’re sure it’s linked to an infection (many aren’t).
 If your child’s rash is not linked to a fever or other symptoms he can probably go to nursery.
 What’s more, if a rash is associated with an illness (usually a virus) rather than dry skin or a condition such as eczema, the peak of contagiousness has usually passed by the time the rash appears, and your child can go to nursery.
+If ever in doubt as to the nature of a rash, please seek medical advice.

 A common exception is chicken pox.
 Children with chicken pox can return to nursery as soon as the sores have dried and crusted over.
 Children with impetigo (another contagious skin disease) can go back after 48 hours of antibiotics if signs of improvemt are visible, and children with scabies can return to nursery after they’ve been treated.
-Children who get a rash from the measles, mumps, rubella (MMR) vaccination are not contagious.

 Bacterial conjunctivitis (pinkeye) and yellow discharge from the eye.
 Your child can go back to nursery after 24 hours of antibiotics if signs of improvement are visible.
 The same is true for a bacterial throat infection.
 Going back to nursery, so long as your child feels well enough, is fine after 24 hours of antibiotics.
 A child with nonbacterial conjunctivitis who has red eyes and clear watery discharge doesn’t need antibiotics and can go back to nursery right away.
 A doctor will advise you on the type of conjunctivitis.